cityofaustin/Residential-Permitting/_projects/shed.md

   * Have a Heating, Ventilation, and Air Conditioning unit (HVAC),
   * And/or have electricity.

+#### 2. Bring your Property Survey if possible
+Your property survey, also known as a cadastral survey, isn’t required at consultation, but it will give the reviewer the best sense of whether or not you can move forward as planned.
+It gives them insight into such details as:

+* Your setbacks: making sure you don’t build in your setbacks will prevent future complications with the placement of your shed.
+* Your easements: being aware of any easements on your property will prevent any potential issues in the future with your deck.
+* Your impervious cover: to help prevent flooding.

+##### What if I can't find my survey?
+You likely received your survey when you purchased your home, if you purchased your home after 1980.
+If you didn’t or if you can’t locate it, try checking with your:
+* Home lender or title company from your original purchase,
+* Neighbors to find out where they got theirs,
+* Or, you can get a new survey.
+Find a surveyor through the Texas Board of Professional Land Surveying.

 #### 2. Draw a few simple sketches of your shed and property

 A sketch will give the reviewer a clearer picture of your project and help determine whether or not you can move forward as planned.
 You’ll want to bring two simple sketches to your consultation.